List Of Festivals Celebrated In The Month Of June

 What is Special: Celebrated in honor of Goddess Ganga, is a ten-day-long festival.

 Hemis Festival is a two-day festival celebrated in a 300-year-old Hemis monastery near Leh.
-It is a two-day long festival which marks the birth anniversary of Guru Padmasambhava.
+It is a two-day long festival that marks the birth anniversary of Guru Padmasambhava.
 Hemis Monastery adorned beautifully, with Buddhist lamas and monks gather to perform the sacred mask dance.
 The sacred dances, contradictory explanations, and special musical performances are the major highlights.
 A beautiful opportunity to experience the life of Ladakhi as it is an occasion for villagers and families to come together and socialize.

 What is Special: Hemis Festival is a two-day festival hosted at the Hemis Gompa Monastery is a colorful festival showcasing the beautiful handicrafts of the area.
 Natives also dress up in lovely traditional attires.